 This isn’t misguided passion, or even the type of hilarious straight faced terrible idiocy one could find in Ousama Game.
 This is a product, assembly lined from checklists and trends that shouldn’t persist, forgoing the artistry its inspirations held high, and is impossible to enjoy because it was neither consistently in straightfaced “crawling in my skin” nor smart enough to be a parody of itself.
 Laziness begets laziness when it comes to this, spitting on the potential of anime storytelling for something less substantial than starring out a smoked window for 4 hours.
 This fetish fueled, plagiarized, lazily produced tripe isn’t even remarkably bad.
 It disgusts me in having nothing but contempt for the concept of effort.
 It’s boringly awful in every way, but complete failure all the same that I could never recommend to anyone.

-Mahou Shojo Site is the prime example of how NOT to make a first episode.
-Through its 22
+Mahou Shojo Site is the prime example of how NOT to make the first episode, heck, of how not to make an anime.
+Through its

-minutes duration, we have to endure seeing over-the-top bullying, domestic abuse and even rape "performed" on Aya Asagiri, the main girl of the show.
+22 minutes duration, we have to endure seeing over-the-top bullying, domestic abuse and even rape "performed" on our cute little main high school girl-kun.
 But fear not, this wonderful adventure doesn't end on that one episode!
-The entire world she inhabits seems like it's full of the evil moustached men who, in their free time, tie damsels in distress to the rail tracks.
-Both her school bullies and her brother, the master of domestic abuse, grin and act like a bunch of clowns when they punch and kick the heck out of our protagonist, the laziest depiction of an abused and depressed person in fiction.
+The entire world she inhabits seems like it's full of the evil moustached men who, in their free time, tie damsels in distress to the rail tracks for their own amusement.
+Both her school bullies and her brother, the master of domestic abuse 9000, grin and act like a bunch of clowns when they punch and kick the heck out of the laziest depiction of an abused and depressed person in fiction, *cough*, I mean Asagiri.
 However, everything changes when Aya discovers the eponymous Magical Girl site.
 After obtaining her "stick", I know, that's a weird way to call your magical "wand", meeting her new best friend Yatsumura and other magical girls they do... something.
-Well, since this show is such a forgettable piece of "work", this is all I can say about this anime's narrative: something happens.
+Well, since this show is such a (un)forgettable piece of "work", this is all I can say about this anime's narrative: something happens.
 That's all.
-There's no clear direction for at least half of this show's duration, as what truly matters is all the gore, shock factor and cute high school girls being psycho and shit.
+There's no clear direction for at least half of this show's duration, as what truly matters is all the gore, shock factor and cute high school girls being psycho and trying to make the viewer as emo as it is possible.
 Even when the final goal of the characters is finally revealed the only appropriate reaction to it is... meh, who cares?
-Throw in some more bullshit!
-I don't even know what to think about the characters.
-Besides the supporting psychopaths such as the previously mentioned bullies and Aya's brother, who in one episode took off his pants and showed of the stolen panties stick, yes, there's such a thing in this show, all of her buddies are straight-up fucked in the head.
+My wrists are covered in fricking blood!
+Darn you, razorblades!
+Throw in some more bullshit so I can lose more litres!
+I don't even know what to think about the masterfully crafted characters.
+Besides the supporting psychopaths such as the previously mentioned bullies and Aya's brother, who in one episode took off his pants and showed of the stolen panties stick, yes, that's a weird flex but okay, all of her buddies are straight-up fucked in the head.
 Did you torture your family's murderer in your own room?
-Yeah, that's cool.
+Yeah, that's cool :3.
 Did you murder her friend and she went insane because of it and, after a while, you became pals?
-No problem.
+No problem; we gucci :33.
 Did you change from a mass murderer to a dumb fan service dispenser that unreasonably cares about others?
-Okay.
-No one questions even one of these fucking situations and, to be honest, it's quite laughable.
-Yet the show itself is not.
-The common trait that edgy Chinese cartoons share is being so damn serious that they become a top kek laughing material but in MSS's case, I could hardly laugh.
-It's such a monotonous, directionless dumpster fire that doesn't entertain on even the plainest of levels and, honestly, I would much rather watch paint dry than rewatch it.
+Hehe, look at my BALLOONS :333.
+No one questions even one of these situations and, to be honest, it would be quite laughable... if the show actually managed to be ironically funny.
+The common trait, which edgy Chinese cartoons produced in Vietnam share, is being so damn serious that they become a top kek laughing material, but in MSS's case, I could hardly laugh.
+It's just that monotonous and tiring.
+Sigh, honestly, I would much rather watch paint dry than rewatch it, even if given a reasonable amount of alcohol.
 How is it production value-wise though?
-The animation is junky, inconsistent and dull beyond human imagination.
-The only thing that appears to matter is the "crazy xd face", every single being in this show has to display at least once.
-None of the insert songs was passable enough for my brain to remember, the opening is shallow and the ending is... something indescribable.
+The animation is junky, inconsistent, but still better looking than an MS Paint drawing made by a 10-year-old blind child, which is something at least, amirite?
+The only thing that appears to matter is the "hehe crazy xd face", every single strong independent wom... girl in this show has to display at least once.
+None of the insert songs was passable enough for my brain to remember, well, I guess not having one might be the reason why... so yeah.
+The opening is shallow and it's hard to swallow and the ending is... something indescribable.
 It's a mix of 2D footage and some live-action idol-ish dancing with sperm flying in the background.
 What the actual fuck am I watching?
+What the heck are you doing hentaihaven?

-All and all, I think I lost a huge portion of my brain cells after thinking about this show for 2 hours straight and spending 25 minutes on this "review".
+All and all, I think I lost the rest of my brain cells after thinking about this show for 2 hours straight and spending 25 minutes on this "review".
 That's why it looks like it was written by a brain dead monkey, well, at least its atrocious quality matches the show's quality.
-Ugh, I feel like I'm losing consciousness, so hear me out: stay away from this show.
-If you want to laugh at some terrible edgy shit, go watch Ousama Game or Mirai Nikki or simply something that's worth your time.
+Ugh, I feel like I'm losing consciousness, so hear me out: stay away from this show and drink a chug jug.
+If you want to laugh at an edgy anime, then go watch Ousama Game or Mirai Nikki... or something that's worth your time...
+I don't know.
+Are you still here?
+Guys?

 Edgy anime are the type of series that uses it and themes to make a serious tone however unlike mature shows where they create a permanent tone eddy shows would very often switch it’s dark tone around in favor of having a more lighthearted narrative and tone.
 A lot of the time these shows would often have a lot serious topics and themes that ultimately goes nowhere thanks to they awful tone shifts and because of this a lot of theses edgy shows ending up very pretentious as a result.
 The real problem with theses edgy shows that like with ecchi